Baa14453/DasKeyboard-YoutubeLivestreamStatus/PRIVACY.md

 Legitcorp operates the Youtube Livestream Status 'applet' for  Das Keyboard software.

-This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our services.
+This page is used to inform users regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our services.

-If you choose to use our Service, then you agree to the collection and use of information in relation with this policy.
+If you choose to use the Youtube Livestream Status 'applet', then you agree to the collection and use of information in relation with this policy.
 The Personal Information that we collect are used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.

 ### Information Collection and Use